schorsch1976/blogcxx/README.md

 ### what i am not sure if it works
 - highlight programming languages.
 The generated code looks correct.
 - OEmbed.
 WITHOUT OEMBED set, the simple Media Embedder seems to work.
-- Emoji Parser reimplemented but needs futher testing.
-  Build regexes in Emojiparser just once and keep state in a static (once_flag protected) varaiable.
 - comments (create an own template that gets loaded and parsed instead of poluting the source code with html.
 The job ob the template engine is separation of html and control.)
-- colorize output for warn/error/fatal messages.
+- colorize output for warn/error/fatal messages. (on windows, linux works)
+- ExcerptParser seems confused

 ---